kyma-project/kyma/docs/rafter/03-04-minio-gateway.md

 Depending on the usage scenario, you can:
 - Use MinIO for local development.
-- Store your assets on a production scale using MinIO in the [Gateway mode](https://github.com/minio/minio/tree/master/docs/gateway).
+- Store your assets on a production scale using MinIO in [Gateway mode](https://github.com/minio/minio/tree/master/docs/gateway).

 Rafter ensures that both usage scenarios work for Kyma, without additional configuration of the built-in controllers.